nicamedrano-cascadeo/happy-meal-vpn-vpc-automation/README.md

 # VPN and VPC Automated Creation
-This terraform template builds the following AWS resources:
+These templates build the following AWS resources:
 - VPC
 - Private and Public Subnets
 - Private and Public Route Tables